Application Operations¶

 app.revoke(PERMISSION_READ_PHONE_STATE)

-Checking if Permission is Granted¶
+Check if Granted¶

 from lamda.const import *